Carlton zoning & planning overlays

 Is Carlton bushfire-prone?

-Little to none of Carlton is mapped as bushfire-prone (the Georges River average is 7%).
+Bushfire mapping covers Carlton and little to none of it is mapped as bushfire-prone (the Georges River average is 7%).
 Always confirm for the exact lot, as mapping can change.

 What is the zoning in Carlton?